thomass171/tcp-22/README.md

 Changed from Java 8 to Java 11 in January 24 due to ClassCastExceptions in java.nio.(Byte)Buffer flip() and clear().
 There was a kind of breaking change in the API after Java 8.
 Still needs care about Java 9 limitation for C# conversion.

+## Shader
+Each platform seems to have its own special idea how to handle shader (at least ThreeJS and JME have) and which GLSL versions are supported.
+To avoid the need to have different shader for each platform we use an abstraction layer where the shader code contains keywords in capital letters, which are string replaced for each platform.

+Due to its binding to an old OpenGL version and some internal shader using GLSL 1.0, JME sticks to GLSL 1.0(1.2), while ThreeJS uses OpenGL ES 3.0.

+So as a consequence, for now we can only have shader that consider these constraints.
+The following rules apply to shader:

+  * IN/OUT instead of varying
+  * no version macros
+  * No integer literals for float operations (eg. use 1.0 instead of 1)